-Built on Beer: The Cincinnati Region's Brewing History
+Built on Beer: Uncover Cincinnati’s Unique Brewing History

 Hofbrauhaus Beer Sampler (photo: Hofbrauhaus)

 Cincinnati and Northern Kentucky were, quite literally, built on beer.
-By the mid-1800s, 36 breweries were producing more than 30 million gallons of beer and digging underground lagering cellars and tunnels.
+By the mid-1800s, 36 breweries produced more than 30 million gallons of beer and dug underground lagering cellars and tunnels.
 One batch of lager at a time, Cincinnati’s so-called beer barons turned humble brewing operations into beer-making empires that prospered until Prohibition forced them all to close.
 Few reopened, and none survived consecutively into the 21st century (after operating for 114 years, Hudepohl Brewing Company closed in 1999).

 MadTree Brewing Company (photo: MadTree Brewing)